 Affiliations: Some authors choose to provide the list of affiliations in English.
 Where applicable, let us know if you would like us to ‘translate’ these affiliations.

 Send a glossary of specialist terminology: It is possible that we will be unfamiliar with at least some of the specialist terms in your article, and that we will translate or modify them to a form that may sound clear to us but that will not be easily recognised by others in your field.
 Therefore, to avoid mis-spent time, consider sending us a list of terms you think we might be unfamiliar with along with the exact terms you would like to appear in your article.
-This applies whether you’re writing in your own language or in English.
+This applies whether you are writing in your own language or in English.

 References: If you are using a reference management program, please send the manuscript without formatting the reference list, but rather leave the field codes in plain text.
 This will help to avoid problems that might arise during editing and change tracking.

-US English or UK English: Let us know whether you’re planning to send your article to a journal that uses US English or one that uses UK English.
+US English or UK English: Let us know whether you are planning to send your article to a journal that uses US English or one that uses UK English.
 This is not a fundamentally important point, as the manuscript will generally be proofread and copy-edited before publication (unless it is a PLoS journal, and possibly others).